AG7GN/images/README.md

 - Move your mouse pointer to the top of the FSQ monitor window title bar.
 You should see your mouse cursor change from a pointer to double arrow.
 - Click and drag down to shrink the window to the desired size.
 - Click and drag *inside* the title bar to locate the window as desired.
+- Click __Close__ in the FSQ Monitor window so Fldigi will remember the new window size the next time it opens.

 ### __Update Pi and Ham Apps__ doesn't work for Xastir, WSJT-X and Chirp